Skip to content

 Before you buy, run this short due-diligence pass:

 1. **Name the pharmacy.** A legitimate provider will tell you which pharmacy dispenses your medication.
 Anonymity is the single biggest red flag.
 2. **Check the tier.** Prefer a 503B outsourcing facility, or at minimum a clearly identified, licensed 503A pharmacy.
 3. **Look for third-party certification** such as LegitScript verification.
 4. **Confirm real clinical oversight** — a licensed prescriber, intake screening, and reachable support.
 5. **Be wary of price-only marketing.** A rock-bottom number with no pharmacy named and no clinician in sight is the pattern to avoid.
+6. **Be extra cautious of below-label "microdosing."** Compounding is what makes below-label doses possible in the first place, and no randomized trial has tested that practice — see GLP-1 microdosing for what the evidence gap actually means.
+7. **Keep a record of exactly what pharmacy and formulation you use.** That documentation matters beyond the initial purchase — if you ever face surgery, your anesthesia team needs to know you're on a GLP-1 drug regardless of whether it's compounded or brand-name; see GLP-1 drugs before surgery for why that disclosure changes their risk assessment.

 The Desk builds exactly these factors into its scoring — "licensing and trust" is one of the six graded dimensions on every review (see our methodology).